Lily Adrianne Showcases Sideboob In Neon Orange Swimsuit

-Lily Adrianne has been tantalizing her followers with lingerie snaps most recently on her Instagram page, but she switched to swimwear in her newest post.
-She posted four photos in the set, and showed off her incredible figure in an eye-catching neon orange ensemble.
+Lily Adrianne has recently been tantalizing her followers with lingerie snaps on her Instagram page, but she switched to swimwear in her newest post.
+She posted four photos in the set, showing off her incredible figure in an eye-catching neon orange ensemble.
 In particular, her sideboob was hard to miss, thanks to the one-piece’s revealing cut on the side.

-In the first snap, the model stood with her body facing the camera at an diagonal.
+In the first snap, the model stood with her body facing the camera at a diagonal angle.
 She propped out her left leg and placed both hands on her head with her elbows out to the sides.

-Her swimsuit had a low cut in the middle that brought attention to her cleavage, and the sides of it fell by her waist.
+Her swimsuit had a low cut in the middle that brought attention to her cleavage, as well as armholes that extended down to her waist.
 The risque cut allowed her to flaunt her sideboob, tiny waist, and curvy hips.
 Notably, the straps were embellished with a light shimmery fabric, and a matching stripe decorated the middle of her torso.

 Lily wore her hair down in a middle part with her long, dark locks brushed behind her back.
 She stood in a sandy area with many green trees behind her.